My teaching involves courses at both the undergraduate and graduate levels, and supervision of graduate students and postdoctoral researchers.

 Below is a partial list of my supervisees.

 Veromi Arsiradam, Philosophy, Western.
 A Duty to Adopt?
 On the Ethics and Politics of Adoption, defended August 2018.
 Currently a student in the JD program at Osgoode Hall law school.

 Stephanie Kapusta, co-supervised with R. Vernon, Philosophy, Western.
 Contesting Gender Concepts, Norms, and Language: Three Critical Essays on Political and Ethical Aspects of Gender Non-Conformity, defended August 2015.
-Currently Assistant Professor of Philosophy (limited term) at Dalhousie University.
+Currently Assistant Professor, tenure track, in the Department of Philosophy at Dalhousie University.

 Angel Petropanagos, Philosophy, Western.
 Fertility Preservation Technologies for Women: A Feminist Ethical Analysis, defended May 2013.
 Currently a full-time clinical ethicist at the William Osler Health System, Toronto, Canada; formerly, a postdoctoral researcher at NovelTech Ethics, Dalhousie University.

 Chloe Wall, Philosophy, Western.
-“Second Guessing: Imposter Syndrome and Epistemic Injustice,” completed August 2015.
+“Second Guessing: Imposter Syndrome and Epistemic Injustice,” August 2015.
 Currently a PhD student and Commonwealth Scholar at Otago University.

 Nanette Ryan, Philosophy, Western.
-“The Nature of Betrayal,” completed August 2013.
+“The Nature of Betrayal,” August 2013.
 Currently a PhD student at Georgetown University.